 How Public Works is Performing

-Last year’s winter storms took a costly toll on San Francisco's roads.
+The 2017 winter storms took a costly toll on San Francisco's roads.
 Residents submitted unprecedented numbers of pothole service requests and bad weather slowed repair work, all of which added to a larger backlog that decreased average on-time response rates from the City.
-On-time response rates have largely recovered since July 2017 as the volume of monthly service requests remains more stable.
+On-time response rates have recovered since July 2017 as the volume of monthly service requests remains more stable.

 Public Works conducts a monthly performance management program known as PublicWorksStat (formerly known as DPWStat), which monitors the performance of key operational activities of the department.
 The Public Works Director chairs two stat meetings each month: 1) operational performance and design, and 2) construction performance.
 In these meetings, the Director and supervisors from each Public Works division review a series of interactive dashboards to understand performance and make improvements, when necessary.